ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 # Genomic Benchmarks

 In this repository, we collect benchmarks for classification of genomic sequences.
-It is shipped as a Python package, together with functions helping to download & manipulate the datasets and train NN models.
+It is shipped as a Python package, together with functions helping to download & manipulate datasets and train NN models.
 ## Install

-Genomic benchmarks can be installed as a Python package as follows:
+Genomic benchmarks can be installed as follows:

 ```
    git clone https://github.com/ML-Bioinfo-CEITEC/genomic_benchmarks.git